ma11/WebExtractor/README.md

     * http://pebkac.fr

-### IIB) Features that could be cool to have
+### B) Features that could be cool to have

-For the moment, the tool is mainly working on the same way as the website does: if there is a latest post page, then the tool can print the latest post,
+For the moment, the tool is mainly working on the same way as the website does: if there is a latest post page, then the tool can print the latest post, if there is a random page, then the tool can print random posts,... etc
-    if there is a random page, then the tool can print random posts,... etc It could be cool to have features totally disconnected from website behavior, like printing posts that contain a certain expression, or posts that are related to an event or posted at a certain date.
+It could be cool to have features totally disconnected from website behavior, like printing posts that contain a certain expression, or posts that are related to an event or posted at a certain date.

-Moreover, the project could introduce more intelligency: it could be cool to save last posts read for every website, and have an option (or a default behavior) that
-    consists in printing only new unseen posts.
+Moreover, the project could introduce more intelligency: it could be cool to save last posts read for every website, and have an option (or a default behavior) that consists in printing only new unseen posts.

 To have a summerize, features that are cool but not yet implemented are:
     * Save last seen posts and print only new unseen posts